jadecobra/python_tdd_exercises/source/functions/index.rst

         return first_input, last_input

-    I must give the input in order when I use `positional arguments`_, because they are used in the :ref:`function<what is a function?>` receives them
+    I must give input in the order a :ref:`function<what is a function?>` expects when I use `positional arguments`_, because it uses input in the order it gets them

 :ref:`I can call functions with positional arguments<test_functions_w_positional_arguments>`